anyu/all-things-go/README.md

 # daily-go

-Wherein I attempt to solidify my understanding & improve my articulation of Go via daily learnings.
+Wherein I attempt to solidify my understanding & improve my articulation of Go via regular learnings.

 These will be scoped nuggets that may become entrypoints to deeper dives, but should contain a reminder or learning in and of itself.